FS-Driverless/Formula-Student-Driverless-Simulator/docs/system-overview.md

 Unreal takes care of the heavy lifting involved with a real-life simulation.
 All physics, lighting and world-building are handled by Unreal.

-AirSim is used to connect Unreal with the Simulator.
+AirSim is used to connect Unreal with the operator and ros bridge.
 This plugin is added inside the Unreal world and takes control of most of the game logic.
 It receives the sensor suite and simulates the sensors, it moves the car according to trajectory setpoints and exposes an RPC API for external management.
 This RPC API is used by the simulator to interact with the world.